 It is important to remember that weight and mass are very different, although they are closely related.
-Mass is the quantity of matter (how much stuff) in an object and does not vary, but weight is the gravitational force on an object and is proportional to the force of gravity.
+Mass is the quantity of matter in an object (how much stuff there is, or how hard it is to accelerate it) and does not vary, but weight is the gravitational force on an object and is proportional to the force of gravity.
 It is easy to confuse the two, because our experience is confined to Earth, and the weight of an object is essentially the same no matter where you are on Earth.
 Adding to the confusion, the terms mass and weight are often used interchangeably in everyday language; for example, our medical records often show our weight in kilograms, but never in the correct unit of newtons.

 Mass and Weight

 Explain that even though a scale gives a mass, it actually measures weight.
 Scales are calibrated to show the correct mass on Earth.
 They would give different results on the moon, because the force of gravity is weaker on the moon.